-- Now add the onion paste, ginger paste, and garlic paste and fry for 4 to 5 minutes.
+- Add the onion paste, ginger paste, and garlic paste and fry for 4 to 5 minutes.

-- Now add the tomatoes, turmeric, coriander (dhania), cumin (jeera) and yogurt.
+- Add the tomatoes, turmeric, coriander (dhania), cumin (jeera) and yogurt.
 Stir to mix well.
 Fry this spice mixture until the oil begins to separate from it forming a sheen on top of the mixture.
 This could take up to 10 minutes.

 - Add 1 1/2 to 2 cups of hot water and the previously fried potatoes to this mixture.
 Bring to a boil and then reduce the heat to a simmer.
 Cook until the potatoes are done.